Sam-Dragon/java-7/src/AccessModifiersNotes.md

 - If the class is default and members are protected, then any class of same package can access it members [Methods & Variables] either by instance or via inheritance [** Different package cannot access members]

+# Private Class
+- We cannot make any class directly as 'private' but it is possible while using inner classes